Metric Spaces of Arbitrary Finitely-Generated Scaling Group: Introduction

-A metric space is said to be \textit{uniformly discrete} if there is a global minimum distance between points, and to have \textit{bounded geometry} if the cardinality of $r$-balls is bounded independent of the center for all $r$.
+The program of studying infinite-diameter metric spaces, and especially groups, up to quasi-isometry goes back to Gromov \cite{Gromov}.
+One general question of interest to Gromov was what role the additive factor plays, and therefore how different the equivalences of quasi-isometry and bi-Lipschitz could be.

+A natural setting in which to consider these questions is that of uniformly discrete spaces of bounded geometry. \textit{Uniformly discrete} metric spaces $(X,d)$ are those for which $\inf \{d(x_1,x_2): x_1, x_2\in X\}>0$.
+Metric spaces of \textit{bounded geometry} are those for which $\sup\{|B(x,r)|:x\in X\}<\infty$ for all $r$.
 We will abbreviate a space with both properties to be \textit{UDBG}.
 Typical examples are finitely-generated groups with word metrics, or more generally the vertex set of any graph of bounded degree.
+In this setting, Whyte showed that quasi-isometry and bi-Lipschitz equivalence coincide in the for non-amenable spaces \cite{Whyte}.
+This result was known prior in some restricted cases, see e.g. \cite{Nekrashevych}.
+Further examples of spaces where quasi-isometry and bi-Lipschitz equivalence agree were given in \cite{PapasogluWhyte}.
+On the other hand, in \cite{Dymarz1, Dymarz2} Dymarz gave the first examples of groups that are quasi-isometric but not bi-Lipschitz equivalent.

-For such a space, we may take the point count of a set as a notion of volume, and consider how different maps scale this volume.
-In particular, \textit{quasi-isometries} (see the next section for the definition) are capable of collapsing or expanding neighborhoods by a fixed amount, so the assumption of bounded geometry puts a maximum on how much a given quasi-isometry may stretch or shrink the volume.
-We will be interested in which quasi-isometries scale point count on-average by a constant, formalized in the following definition.
+Whyte's proof in \cite{Whyte} relied on recognizing that any bijective quasi-isometry of UDBG spaces is automatically a bi-Lipschitz equivalence.
+By framing bi-Lipschitz equivalences of UDBG spaces as the quasi-isometries for which every point has a single pre-image, we turn the process of checking whether a quasi-isometry is a bi-Lipschitz equivalence into a counting problem.
+More, generally, a key observation in the study of quasi-isometries of UDBG spaces is the following.
+For UDBG spaces, we may take the point count of a set as a notion of volume, and consider how different maps scale this volume.
+Since quasi-isometries can expand or contract neighborhoods only by a fixed amount, the assumption of bounded geometry puts a maximum on how much a given quasi-isometry may stretch or shrink the volume.
+In this phrasing, bi-Lipschitz equivalences are volume-preserving quasi-isometries.

+In this paper, we will be interested not just in bi-Lipschitz equivalences, but in the slightly larger class of quasi-isometries which scale cardinalities by a constant on average.

-\begin{Def}[Coarsely k-to-1] A quasi-isometry $q:X\to Y$ between UDBG spaces is \textit{coarsely k-to-1} if for all finite sets $A\subset Y$, and sufficiently large $r$, $\bigl||q^{-1}(A)|-k|A|\bigr|\le C_r|\partial_r A|$ for a global constant $C_r$.
-We will also call such a map \textit{k-scaling}, or \textit{scaling} if it is $k$-scaling for some $k$. \end{Def}
+\begin{Def}[Coarsely $\gamma$-to-1] A quasi-isometry $q:X\to Y$ between UDBG spaces is \textit{coarsely $\gamma$-to-1} if for all finite sets $S\subset Y$, and sufficiently large $r$, we have the following bound for some global constant $C_r$:

-This definition is due to Genevois and Tessera in their recent paper \cite{GenevoisTessera1}, going back to the ideas of Dymarz in \cite{Dymarz1}.